ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 In summary:

-a.
-Users may need to deduce BLAS' Fortran ABI; this is hard.
+1. Users may need to deduce BLAS' Fortran ABI; this is hard.

-b.
-Ignorance of some Fortran ABI issues (e.g., return of complex values) could cause bugs when porting code to different hardware or software.
+2. Ignorance of some Fortran ABI issues (e.g., return of complex values) could cause bugs when porting code to different hardware or software.

 Once our developer has deduced the Fortran BLAS ABI, they will need to do the following:

-a.
-Write `extern "C"` declarations for all the BLAS functions they want to call, using the deduced ABI to mangle function names and correctly handle return values (if applicable).
+1. Write `extern "C"` declarations for all the BLAS functions they want to call, using the deduced ABI to mangle function names and correctly handle return values (if applicable).

-b.
-Hide the `extern "C"` declarations and write wrappers to avoid polluting the global namespace.
+2. Hide the `extern "C"` declarations and write wrappers to avoid polluting the global namespace.

-c.
-Change wrappers to pass integers by value instead of by pointer, so that users can pass in integer literals if desired.
+3. Change wrappers to pass read-only integers or scalars by value or const reference, instead of by pointer, so that users can pass in integer or scalar literals if desired.

 ### Generic C++ wrapper